autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 )
 ts_dataframe
 ```
-AutoGluon will raise an exception if the data doesn't match the expected format.

 We refer to each individual time series stored in a `TimeSeriesDataFrame` as an _item_.
 For example, items might correspond to different products in demand forecasting, or to different stocks in financial datasets.
-This setting is also sometimes referred to as a "panel" of time series.
+This setting is also referred to as a _panel_ of time series.
 Note that this is *not* the same as multivariate forecasting — AutoGluon generates forecasts for each time series individually, without modeling interactions between different items (time series).

 `TimeSeriesDataFrame` inherits from [pandas.DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html), so all attributes and methods of `pandas.DataFrame` are also available in a `TimeSeriesDataFrame`.

-Note how `TimeSeriesDataFrame` organizes the data with a `pandas.MultiIndex`:

--  the first _level_ of the index corresponds to the item ID;
--  the second level contains the timestamp when each observation was made.
+Note how `TimeSeriesDataFrame` organizes the data with a `pandas.MultiIndex`: the first _level_ of the index corresponds to the item ID and the second level contains the timestamp when each observation was made.

-We can use the `loc` accessor, as in pandas, to access each individual time series.
+For example, we can use the `loc` accessor to access each individual time series.
 ```{.python .input}
 ts_dataframe.loc["H2"].head()
 ```